The Dynamics of The Night Watch

 What happens after Rembrandt's snapshot?

 Seconds later, the two girls trip over the musketeer’s fork rest and crash into the descending captain of arms.
-He loses balance, collides with his raised broadsword with the musketeer blowing his wicks, and topples into the guards advancing from the right.
+He loses balance, collides with his massive broadsword with the musketeer blowing gunpowder towards his wicks, and topples into the sergeant advancing from the right with his halberd in attack mode.

-Rembrandt minimized further disaster by omitting the burning wicks that the musketeer should have held between his fingers.
+Did Rembrandt place the object there to hint at a possible stumble?
+At least he avoided further disaster by omitting the burning wicks that the musketeer should have held between the fingers of his left hand.

 A full chain-reaction collision would have produced an entirely different kind of artwork.